nashville-software-school/bangazon-inc/book-3-web-api/chapters/GIFTER.md

 ### Basic CRUD

-Before we can get fancy, let's get the cover the basics.
+Before we can get fancy, let's cover the basics.
 In this section we'll build and test an initial `PostRepository` and `PostController`.

 #### PostRepository

+Before we dive into the `PostRepository`, let's pause a minute to reflect on our system design.
 Given our database hse more than one entity, it's a good bet that we'll need more than one repository.
 And since each repository will need to access `SqlConnection`s, this is a good opportunity to share a bit of code with using inheritance.
 So before we create the `PostRepository` let's create a repository parent class called `BaseRepository`.

 > Repositories/BAseRepository.cs